SebastianMorado/TalkBokki-iOS/README.md

 ## What is it?

 TalkBokki is a fully-functional instant messaging app for iOS.
 As a simpler alternative to iMessage and Messenger, it provides the essential functionality of messaging apps, but adds some customization options and an intuitive layout for users.
-The app is built on Firebase.
+The app is built on UIKit and Firebase.

 ## Features